Clans of Baganda

-Every Muganda person must belong to one of the more than 52 clans of Baganda.
-A Muganda is therefore expected to know his or her paternal clan (and totem) as well has his or her mother's clan.
-As part of one's formal introduction or greeting (especially at traditional ceremonies), one must be able to say their last name (surname), their father's surname, their paternal grandfather's name, their mother's clan, their clan Totem and clan motto or slogan (omubala) and finally their lineage in terms of the Akasolya, Ssiga, Mutuba, Lunyiriri and Nnyumba or Nju (House).
-This is generally called okutambula ng'Omuganda ("to walk like a Muganda" in Luganda).
+Every Muganda person must belong to one of more than 52 clans of Baganda.
+A Muganda is therefore expected to know his or her paternal clan (and Totem) as well has his or her maternal clan.
+As part of one's formal introduction or greeting (especially at traditional ceremonies), one must be able to say their last name (surname), their father's surname, their paternal grandfather's name, their mother's clan, their clan Totem and clan motto or slogan (Omubala) and finally their lineage in terms of the Akasolya, Ssiga, Mutuba, Lunyiriri and Nnyumba or Nju (House).
+This is generally called okutambula ng'Omuganda ("narrating your lineage Luganda).

 Organization

 The clans are social units and in the past were political units as well.

-The Baganda are organized around roughly 50 clans with the Kabaka (Ssaabataka) being the head of the clan heads (Abataka).
+The Baganda has over 50 organized clans (Ebika)that serves as a foundation of social, cultural and political organization with members tracing their ancestry to a common ancestor.
+The Kabaka also known as (Ssaabataka) is the chief of the patriarch also called (Abataka).
 Each clan has a hierarchical structure.
-The top (or roof) of this clan hierarchy is called Akasolya.
-So the Baganda are organized around the roughly 50 roofs (obusolya).
+The helm of this clan [hierarchy] is called Akasolya.
+So the [Baganda] are organized roughly over 50 helms (Obusolya).
 Akasolya is the singular form of Obusolya.
-The person who heads the clan is called Ow'akasolya.
-Below each roof (or Kasolya) are several units called amasiga (or pillars in English), headed by Ow'essiga.
+Each Clan has a designated leader known as Ow'akasolya.
+Each helm (or Kasolya) has several units called Amasiga (or pillars in English), headed by Ow'essiga.
 Essiga is singular form of Amasiga.
-Under each ssiga are several units called ennyiriri, headed by Ow'olunyiriri.
-Olunyiriri is the singular form of ennyiriri.
-Below the lunyiriri are several units called emituba, headed by Ow'omutuba.
+Under each Ssiga are several units called Ennyiriri, headed by Ow'olunyiriri.
+Olunyiriri is the singular form of Ennyiriri.
+Below the lunyiriri are several units called Emituba, headed by Ow'omutuba.
 Omutuba is singular form of Emituba.
-Below each mutuba are several units called enzigya, headed by Ow'oluggya.
+Under each Mutuba are several units called Enzigya, headed by Ow'oluggya.
 Oluggya is singular form of Enzigya.
 The Luggya is the level of the paternal grandfather (of the family).
-Below the luggya are several units called ennyumba (Houses) or enju, headed by Ow'ennyumba (Ennyumba is singular form of Ennyumba).
-The House is essentially the nuclear family and is headed by a father or if he is dead, then it's headed by his heir (always a biological male).
-For instance, the members of Mr. Nsubuga's nuclear family would be called ab'enju ya Mwami Nsubuga if he is alive or Ab'enju y'Omugenzi Nsubuga if he's deceased.
-Omugenzi is the Luganda word for "The Late".
+Below the luggya are several units called Ennyumba (Houses) or Enju, headed by Ow'ennyumba (Ennyumba is singular form of Ennyumba).
+The House is essentially the nuclear family and is headed by a father.
+In case dies, then it is headed by his heir (always a biological male).
+For instance, the members of Mr. Nsubuga's nuclear family would be called Ab'enju ya Mwami Nsubuga if he is alive or Ab'enju y'Omugenzi Nsubuga if he is deceased.
+Omugenzi is the Luganda word for "The late or deceased".

 Political Unit

-Represented at Kabaka's (King's court).
-Location of the clan's seat (obutaka) and/or land.
+Represented at Kabaka's court (King's court).
+Location of the clan's seat (Obutaka) and/or land.
 Responsibilities of the clan at the Kabaka's palace (Lubiri).